Dry skin

 The simplest plan

 Give a barrier-led routine 4–6 weeks.
+The guide to treating dry skin on your face turns this into a simple morning and evening routine.
 Most people see a meaningful change in the first 2 weeks (the tightness and flakiness ease first), and a structural change in skin feel by week 6.

 If your skin is genuinely dry as a type (not a state), this becomes your baseline routine.
 Not a temporary fix.